25 August 2019 Hong Kong protest: Arrest of 12-year-old boy

-During the clearance operation at around 7 PM, riot police surrounded a boy near Yeung Uk Road, binding his hands with zip ties and ordering him to squat down, resulting in elbow abrasions and bleeding.
+During the clearance operation at around 7 p.m., riot police surrounded a boy near Yeung Uk Road, binding his hands with zip ties and ordering him to squat down, resulting in elbow abrasions and bleeding.
 A social worker on the scene shouted that the boy was under 16 and demanded to assist him, advising the boy to state his personal information and reminding him of his rights as a detainee.
 Police officers claimed this might constitute "obstruction of justice."
 When reporters approached for interviews, they were scolded and threatened with batons by police officers.
 After repeated questioning, riot police refused to disclose the reason for the arrest, suggesting reporters inquire with the police public relations department.
 The boy was then taken away in a white private car, revealing to those present that he was 12 years old.
 Later, Hong Kong 01 learned that the boy was arrested for "unlawful assembly" and had contacted his parents and lawyer.
-His family arrived at the police station around 8 PM, accompanying him during the recording of his statement.
+His family arrived at the police station around 8 p.m., accompanying him during the recording of his statement.
 The boy was reported to have a medical condition unrelated to the protest activities and was later hospitalized.
-He was released on bail pending further investigation and allowed to return home on the evening of August 26.
-On August 27, police stated that he would be required to report to the police station in late September.
+He was released on bail pending further investigation and allowed to return home on the evening of 26 August.
+On 27 August, police stated that he would be required to report to the police station in late September.

-Lingnan Hang Yee Memorial Secondary School later confirmed twice, through Deputy Principal Kwok-kong and a statement issued on August 27, that the boy was a newly enrolled Form 1 student at the school.
+Lingnan Hang Yee Memorial Secondary School later confirmed twice, through Deputy Principal Kwok-kong and a statement issued on 27 August, that the boy was a newly enrolled Form 1 student at the school.
 Kwok-kong and the statement both mentioned that the school had contacted the boy's parents and would provide support services from a school social worker, as well as express care and offer emotional counseling to students attending the Form 1 bridging course.
-The August 27 statement also clarified that false rumors had been spread on online forums, claiming the student had received a demerit.
+The 27 August statement also clarified that false rumors had been spread on online forums, claiming the student had received a demerit.
 However, the school's teachers had never mentioned any punishment, focusing instead on the student's welfare and counseling.